matsengrp/phip-flow-template/README.md

 # PhIP-Flow pipeline Template/Example

-In this template we provide a template/example outlining the details of running the PhIP-Flow pipeline to obtain the alignments for a phip-seq experiment -- which is organized into the xarray-format needed to run analysis using [phippery](https://github.com/matsengrp/phippery)
+In this template we provide a template/example outlining the details of running the PhIP-Flow pipeline to obtain the alignments for a phip-seq experiment -- which is organized into the [xarray](http://xarray.pydata.org/en/stable/) format needed to run analysis using [phippery](https://github.com/matsengrp/phippery)

 # Getting started